top of page

 Outstanding Public Service Award

-Tom Lohmann is a lifelong Smithtown resident who has dedicated over 42 years to serving his community.
-A devoted husband, father of three, and grandfather of three energetic grandchildren, Tom’s career in public service includes 20 years with the New York City Police Department, work with the National Insurance Crime Bureau, the Suffolk County District Attorney’s Office, the Head of The Harbor Police Department.
+Smithtown High School and received his associate college degree in Criminal Justice.
+He has attended numerous educational and leadership coursework throughout his extensive professional career.
+A devoted husband, father of three, and grandfather of three energetic grandchildren, Tom’s career in pubic service includes twenty years with the New York City Police Department where he was awarded Commendations for Excellent and Meritorious Actions.
+He dedicated his final months of service with the NYPD as a 9/11 first responder, working search, rescue, and recovery efforts at Ground Zero before retiring in 2011.
+Prior to taking office, Councilman Lohmann served as Northeast Regional Director for the National Insurance Crime Bureau, Director Corporate Security for a private family, Special Investigator for the Suffolk County D.A.’s office Insurance Crimes Bureau, and still works (part time) as Head of the Harbor Village Police Officer.
 In 2018, Tom shifted his focus to serve the people of Smithtown as a full-time Town Councilman.
-In this role, he manages several key areas, including the Smithtown Highway Department, Parks-Buildings-Grounds, Public Safety, Traffic Department, Municipal Service Facility, and the St. James-Smithtown Water Districts.
-Additionally, he serves as the Government Liaison, coordinating with County, State, and Federal entities, and chairs the Town’s Grant Committee.
-Tom is also a passionate advocate for cancer prevention and awareness, driven by his own experience as a 9/11-related cancer survivor.
-His commitment to health education is evident in his work with Councilwoman Inzerillo to host cancer screening events, including a notable initiative for National Prostate Cancer Awareness Month in collaboration with Dr. Thomas Harrington and local cancer survivors.
+In this role, he manages several key areas, including the Smithtown Highway Department, Parks-Buildings-Grounds, Public Safety, Traffic Department, Municipal Service Facility, and the St. James – Smithtown Water Districts.
+Additionally, he serves as the Government Liaison, coordinating with county, state, and federal entities, on matters of mutual concern, and also chairs the Town’s Grant Committee.
+He is a passionate advocate for cancer awareness and prevention, driven by his own experience as a survivor of a September 11th related cancer.
+Tom’s commitment to health education is evident in his work with Councilwoman Inzerillo to host cancer screening events, including a notable initiative for National Prostate Cancer Awareness Month in collaboration with Dr. Thomas Harrington and Smithtown employees who are also cancer survivors.
+Celebrate St. James is grateful to Councilman Lohmann for his steadfast support of our goals and mission, and we are so pleased he has accepted the honor we wish to bestow upon him with our Outstanding Public Service Award.

 IMG_5055.jpg